Security scanner integration

 • DAST_DISABLED

-If appropriate based on the scanner type, you should then disable running the custom scanner.
+If appropriate based on the scanner type, you should then skip running the custom scanner.

 GitLab also defines a CI_PROJECT_REPOSITORY_LANGUAGES variable, which provides the list of languages in the repository.
 Depending on this value, your scanner may or may not do something different.
 Language detection currently relies on the linguist Ruby gem.
 See the predefined CI/CD variables.